 I was on my way back about five minutes away when I received a phone call from her.
 She said “I’m holding the baby, remind me again how to cut the cord.”
 I asked what she was using to cut the cord.
 She said they found kelly forceps and surgical scissors in the OB bag and sterilized them through boiling.
 She couldn’t decide how close to the umbilicus to clamp the kelly.
 I told her to give enough length to work on the cord dressing.

 When I arrived in the house, everybody was smiling widely at the wailing baby girl in my sister’s arms.
 Her hands were bloody because there were no gloves.
 The first thing she said to me was “I’m sure I have no cuts anywhere”.
 I just smiled at her because I was so proud of how she handled things.
 Her face was radiant with happiness.
 I understood the triumph she felt at being able to bring a new life into this world.

 I helped her dress the baby’s cord.
 We delivered the placenta and made sure there were none retained inside.
 The baby was breastfed and for the next few days my sister and I did the postpartum visit.
 The mother and the baby were both well and healthy.

 That day was my sister’s “early” rite of passage to the real world of Nursing and she did very well.
-She graduated and got her Nursing license in 2011.
+She graduated and got her Nursing license in 2011, 2 years after that successful home delivery.
 My parents, who worked hard to send us to nursing school, were smiling from ear to ear.
 They were beaming with pride.

 At present, my cousin has six kids.
 The younger ones were delivered in the accredited birthing facility built later in our community.
 Savannah Ysabella, that’s the name of the beautiful baby girl, is in elementary school.
 And my sister?
 She’s one hell of an ITU nurse now, fighting in her first pandemic.